 No one knew what was really going on because I was an incredible performer.

 I was the consummate people pleasing overachiever.

 But no amount of success was enough, because I never felt enough.

 I would lay my head on my pillow at night and wonder “Is this life?
 Is this really all there is?”

 I knew what I wanted.
 I wanted two things: True love and authentic happiness.

 It all came to a head in 2009, when I lost my big money job, ended my relationship and moved back home to my alcoholic father’s house.
-I was 35, heartbroken, alone, and desperate to change.
+I was 35, childless, heartbroken, alone, and desperate to change.

 I’m not talking about bath bombs here.
-The truth is, there aren’t enough bath bobs and manicures in the world to compensate for a deep seeded belief you aren’t enough.
+The reality is, there aren’t enough bath bombs and manicures in the world to compensate for a deep seated belief you aren’t enough.